Raiffeisen-DGTL/checkita-data-quality/docs/en/01-application-setup/01-ApplicationSettings.md

 * `username` - Username to connect to database with (if required). *Optional*.
 * `password` - Password to connect to database with (if required). *Optional*.
 * `schema` - Schema where data quality tables are located (if required). *Optional*.
+* `saveErrorsToStorage` - Enables metric errors to be stored in storage database. *Optional, default is `false`*.

 > **IMPORTANT** If `storage` section is missing then application will run without usage of results storage:
 >
 > * results won't be saved (only targets can be sent);
 > * trend checks (used for anomaly detection in data) won't be performed as they require historical data.
+>
+> In addition, be mindful when storing metric errors to storage database.
+Depending on `errorDumpSize` settings,
+> the number of collected errors could be quite large.
+This will load to overloading DQ storage as well as increase
+> database write operations execution time.
+Another concern is related to the fact that metric errors contain
+> data excerpts from sources being checked.
+These excerpts might contain some sensitive information that is rather
+> not to be stored in DQ storage database.
+Alternatively, these excerpts can be encrypted before storing.
+> See [Encryption](#encryption) configuration for more details.

 ## Email Configuration